3.1 – Click here to see GEOC Subcommittee Membership

 3.5 – Communicating with Course Proposers

-Under some circumstances, the GEOC may be called upon for an e-vote on the updated proposal if changes are not submitted until after the full GEOC has formally met.
+Under extenuating circumstances, the full GEOC may be called upon for an e-vote on the updated proposal if changes are not submitted until after the full GEOC has formally met.